cristina-suteu/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

                                  (np.flip(freq), 1)))
       r_spectrum_rnd_ph = r_s_full * rnd_ph_full
       r_time_full = np.fft.ifft(r_spectrum_rnd_ph)
-  #    print("RMS imaginary component: ",
-  #          np.std(np.imag(r_time_full)),
-  #          " Should be close to nothing")

       if (density == True):
           #Note that this N is "predivided" by 2
           r_time_full *= N*np.sqrt(fs/(N))
       return(np.real(r_time_full))

-This function can be verified by controlling one ADALM2000 through a libm2k [10]_  script, and verifying the noise profile with a second ADALM2000 and the spectrum analyzer in the Scopy [8]_  GUI.
+This function can be verified by controlling one ADALM2000 through a libm2k script, and verifying the noise profile with a second ADALM2000 and the spectrum analyzer in the Scopy GUI.
 The Push Noise Time-series to ADALM2000 code snippet generates four "bands" of 1mV/:math:`\sqrt{Hz}` noise on the ADALM2000 W2 output (with a sinewave on W1, for double-checking functionality.)

 .. -----------------------------------------------------|
 .. code-block:: python